ai4os/ai4-docs/source/howtos/deploy/llm.rst

 .. admonition:: Requirements
    :class: info

-   🔒 This tutorial requires :ref:`full authentication <getting-started/register:Full authentication>`.
+   🔒 You need a :doc:`platform account </getting-started/register>` with :ref:`full access level <reference/user-access-levels:Full access level>`.

 In this tutorial, we will guide you on how to deploy your own LLM instance in the AI4OS Platform.